-In Wadköping you can see houses and courtyards moved here from central Örebro.
+In Wadköping you can see buildings and courtyards moved here from central Örebro.

 Some of our interesting houses are:

-(Cajsa Warg's House), a burgher's house, dates back to the 17th century.
+The Burgher's House or Cajsa Warg's House, dates back to the 17th century.
 The building was a guesthouse and part of an estate owned by country treasurer Anders Warg (father of Cajsa Warg) at the turn of the 18th century.
 Here visitors can see fine wall paintings from the 18th century.
 The building also has an exhibition on Cajsa Warg, covering both her work as a cookery book writer and Cajsa Warg herself.